qahathaway/CardioOncology/README.md

 With further investigation, a clinical decision support tool could be developed utilizing routinely obtained patient data alongside ultrasomics variables to augment treatment regimens.

 ![alt text](https://github.com/qahathaway/CardioOncology/blob/main/Figure_1.jpg)

+## Figure 1:
+Study overview.
+(A) 134 patients met the inclusion criteria.
+Echocardiography was performed prior to antineoplastic therapy initiation.
+Following therapy, the two primary outcomes were measured: all-cause mortality and heart failure.
+(B) Echocardiographic images were selected in the end-diastolic and end-systolic phase for each patient.
+Using LifeX software, the interventricular septum and posterior wall were manually traced.
+This resulted in four unique segments for each patient: IVS-ED, IVS-ES, PW-ED, and PW-ES.
+Radiomics features were extracted using LifeX software, resulting in the collection of first and second order features and textural-based features.
+NGLDM = Neighboring Gray-Level Dependence Matrix, GLCM = Gray-Level Co-ccurrence Matrix, GLZLM = Gray-Level Zone Length Matrix, GLRLM = Gray-Level Run Length Matrix.